perseus784/Mobile-Multi-Robot-Logistics-System/README.md

 <img align="center" src="https://github.com/perseus784/Mobile-Multi-Robot-Logistics-System/blob/master/Media/grid_move1.gif" width=890 height=500>

-It is a warehouse management system.
-The system contains Multiple robots and one central processing system for it to control it.
+* It is a warehouse management system.
+The system contains Multiple robots and one Central Processing System to control it.
 Each robot is comprised of two parts.
 One is the arduino controller for the robot and the NodeMCU intermediate.
-Each of it's fucntions are explained below.

-Designed and developed three mobile robots with LSA 08 line sensor,EM 18 RFID reader and MPU 6050 IMU ,which could be controlled by commands across MQTT.
+* Designed and developed three mobile robots with LSA 08 line sensor,EM 18 RFID reader and MPU 6050 IMU, which could be controlled by commands across MQTT.

-The proposed system consists of three mobile robots for the warehouse management.
+* The proposed system consists of three mobile robots for the warehouse management.
-This is an RFID based localisation and navigational system for multiple mobile robots within a given environment
+* This is an RFID based localisation and navigational system for multiple mobile robots within a given environment

-Localization is done for the workspace using the nodes with RFID tags and black strips of lines were used for assisting the navigation across the arena.
+* Localization is done for the workspace using the nodes with RFID tags and black strips of lines were used for assisting the navigation across the arena.
+*

+*

 ## Requirements and specifications:
 <img align="right" src="https://github.com/perseus784/Mobile-Multi-Robot-Logistics-System/blob/master/Media/IMG_2766.JPG" width= 400 height=300>